ericmustin/dd_node_apm_bunyan/README.md

 # dd_node_apm_bunyan
-Example of Trace ID injection into logs with Bunyan and DD-Trace
+Example of Trace ID injection into logs with Winston and DD-Trace

 ## SETUP